CITIES-Dashboard/citiesdashboard.com/readme.md

   - **Lazy Loading of Pages**: Uses React's `lazy` and `Suspense` utilities to lazy-load `Home` and `Project` pages, improving load times by splitting the code at designated points and only loading the components when needed.

   - **Theme Management**:
-    - Uses `useState` to maintain `themePreference`, determining whether the app uses a dark or light theme based on user preference or system settings.
+    - Uses [PreferenceContext](frontend/src/ContextProviders/PreferenceContext.jsx) to get user theme preference, determining whether the app uses a dark or light theme based on user preference or system settings.
     - `useMemo` is applied to generate a theme object using `createTheme` and `getDesignTokens`, which adapts the theme based on the current `themePreference`.
     - Custom themes are defined in [`Themes/CustomThemes.jsx`](frontend/src/Themes/CustomThemes.jsx), allowing for a tailored look and feel that aligns with the CITIES Dashboard's aesthetic requirements.